-The 10-year historical trend information shows TRS's progress in accumulating sufficient assets to pay benefits when due and the significant actuarial assumptions used to compute the pension benefit obligation, including the discount rate, projected salary increases, and postretirement benefit increases presented in the September 30, 2011 annual financial report of the TRS.
+The 10-year historical trend information shows TRS's progress in accumulating sufficient assets to pay benefits when due and the significant actuarial assumptions used to compute the pension benefit obligation, including the discount rate, projected salary increases, and postretirement benefit increases presented in the September 30, 2012 annual financial report of the TRS.
 That report is publicly available and may be obtained by contacting the TRS Communication Department at 1-877-517-7000.
-Recently enacted state legislation requires employee contribution rates for Teachers' Retirement to increase to 7.25% and 8.25%.
-The new rates took effect October 1, 2011.
+State law required employee contribution rates for Teachers' Retirement to increase to 7.50% and 8.50%.
+The new rates took effect October 1, 2012.

 The actuarial accrued liability (AAL), which is the actuarial present value of credited projected benefits, is a standardized disclosure measure of the present value of pension benefits, adjusted for the effects of projected salary increases and step-rate benefits, estimated to be payable in the future as a result of employee service to date.
 The actuarial value of assets, which is the actuarial present value of assets, is a standardized disclosure measure of the present value of accumulated assets, adjusted for projected investment performance and contributions.
 TRS does not make separate measurements of assets and the AAL for individual employers.
-The AAL at September 30, 2011 (the most recent valuation date) and September 30, 2010 for TRS as a whole, determined through actuarial valuations performed as of that date, were approximately as follows:
+The AAL at September 30, 2012 (the most recent valuation date) and September 30, 2011 for TRS as a whole, determined through actuarial valuations performed as of that date, were approximately as follows:

-Actuarial accrued liability (AAL) Actuarial valuations of assets \$ 2011 28,776,316,000 19,430,135,000 \$ 2010 28,299,523,000 20,132,779,000 Overfunded (underfunded) AAL \$ (9,346,181,000) \$ (8,166,744,000)
+Actuarial accrued liability (AAL) Actuarial valuations of assets 2012 \$ 28,251,367,000 18,786,008,000 2011 \$ 28,776,316,000 19,430,135,000 Overfunded (underfunded) AAL \$ (9,465,359,000) \$ (9,346,181,000)

 As previously noted, some employees participate in the optional TIAA-CREF programs, which are defined contribution plans.
 In defined contribution plans, benefits depend solely on amounts contributed plus investment earnings.
 All full time regular monthly exempt employees are eligible to participate from the date of employment.
 The University contributes a matching amount up to 5% of total salaries for participating employees.
-The University's contributions are funded as it accrues and, along with that of employees, is immediately and fully vested.
+The University's contributions are funded as they accrue and, along with that of employees, are immediately and fully vested.

-The contributions for fiscal years 2012 and 2011, excluding amounts from employees who are not eligible for matching, are summarized as follows:
+The contributions for FY 2013 and 2012, excluding amounts from employees who are not eligible for matching, are summarized as follows:

-2012 2011 University contributions \$ 2,802,757 \$ 2,742,869 Employee contributions 4,979,596 4,524,094 Total contributions \$ 7,782,353 \$ 7,266,963
+2013 2012 University contributions \$ 2,881,646 \$ 2,802,757 Employee contributions 5,457,994 4,979,596 Total contributions \$ 8,339,640 \$ 7,782,353

-The University's total salaries and wages for fiscal years 2012 and 2011 are summarized in the table below:
+The University's total salaries and wages subject to benefit plan participation for FY 2013 and 2012 are summarized in the table below:

-Total Salaries and Wages 2012 \$ 106,531,600 2011 \$ 102,338,508 Salaries and Wages of employees participating in: TRS \$ 94,337,504 \$ 92,496,080 TIAA - CREF \$ 58,594,950 \$ 57,385,980
+Total Salaries and Wages 2013 \$110,787,026 2012 \$106,531,600 Salaries and Wages of employees participating in: TRS \$ 94,337,504 TIAA - CREF \$ 59,981,242 \$ 58,594,950